pip-services/pip-services-docs/content/en/conceptual/persistences/mysql_persistence/_index.md

 ###### getCountByFilter()

 This method returns an integer indicating the number of records that comply with a given filter.
-The example below shows how to obtain the number of records with a key equal to ‘key 1’.
+The example below shows how to obtain the number of records with a key equal to 'key 1'.

 {{< tabsection >}}
   {{< include "./__code18_node.md" >}}